Jewellery blurb Catherine Bishop weds4Wedding Rings & Wedding Jewellery

 Email: [email protected]

-Family-owned Robins Brothers has an enviable reputation as a destination store for exquisite custom-made jewellery, recognised for its inspired design and meticulous craftsmanship.
+Family-owned Robins & Robins has an enviable reputation as a destination store for exquisite custom-made jewellery, recognised for its inspired design and meticulous craftsmanship.

-Visit their premises on Cornwall Street, where their workshop is ‘on view’, so you can watch internationally trained goldsmiths, blending traditional techniques with cutting edge technologies to deliver a breadth of services.
+Their workshop is ‘on view’ at their Plymouth premises, so you can watch internationally trained goldsmiths, blending traditional techniques with cutting edge technologies.

 Their jewellery is made to last a lifetime and they enjoy working closely with customers to create unique yet timeless pieces, either by developing an idea together or by working to a specific design.